Skip to contents

 newPandemonium(df, dim_reduction = list(tSNE_mat = tSNE_mat, tSNE_dist = tSNE_dist))

-Some algorithms may take a distances object instead of a distance matrix.
+Some algorithms may take a dist object instead of a distance matrix.
 This can be done by converting the distance matrix using stats::as.dist().
-As done with umap.
+An example is the implementation of umap.

 umap <- function(dist,...) {